nerdinand/shooty-game/README.md

 # shooty-game
 ![Python build workflow](https://github.com/nerdinand/shooty-game/actions/workflows/python.yml/badge.svg)

-Game/Simulation that's supposed to become a 2D-analog of Counter Strike as a target for Deep Reinforcement Learning.
+Game/Simulation which is a 2D-analog of Counter Strike as a target for Deep Reinforcement Learning.

 ## Setup